freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 ## Origin

-Ben Callahan describes two different points of views in terms of scaling a design system:
+Ben Callahan describes two different points of views in terms of scaling a design system, from which you started and that can teach you where to go:

 - One that comes as a top leadership initiative (Top down)
 - One that comes from design necessity (Grassroots)